Subscribe

 Statewide Seasonally Adjusted Labor Force Estimates

-The preliminary unemployment rate estimate was unchanged at 3.4 percent.
-(December’s previously reported rate of 3.2 percent was revised up 0.2 points.)
-The average for the three-month period through January was 0.2 points higher than for the preceding three months through October.
-This resulted from a small decrease in the employment rate.
-The decreased employment rate, from the survey of households, is at odds with indications from the larger, more reliable payroll survey of employers, which sometimes occurs over short periods.
+The preliminary unemployment rate was 3.4 percent – unchanged since October.
+The average for the three-month period through February was 0.1 points higher than for the preceding three months through November.
+This resulted from a slight decrease in the employment rate found in the survey of households, a pattern that is at odds with indications from the larger payroll survey, which tends to be more reliable over several months.

-Unemployment has been below four percent for 26 consecutive months – the second longest such period – and below the U.S. average 192 of the last 194 months.
-It remains well below the long-term average.
-(The average since the current estimating methodology was adopted in January 1976 is 5.5 percent.)
+Unemployment has been below four percent for 27 months – the second longest such period – and below the U.S. average for all but two months in more than 16 years.
+Unemployment remains below the long-term average for the state.
+(The average since the current methodology was adopted in January 1976 is 5.5 percent.)

 Over the Month Change in Labor Force (Seasonally Adjusted)